 Technical features include native-object conversion, conditional styles, synchronized content and automatic backups to improve workflows.

 Quark can also handle some illustration and photo editing tasks as part of its overall publishing capabilities.

 All-round graphic design tools for beginners

 You can usually change some, but not all parts of the design.
 For example, it’s usually easy to add your own text, play around with the photography and adjust the colour palette.
-These adjustments help you personalise your design and stop it looking generic.
+These adjustments help you personalise your design, and stop it looking generic.
 This is great if your graphic design needs are relatively low-key.
-Social media posts and internal presentations for example.
+Social media posts and internal presentations, for example.

-Advantages of all-rounder tools
+Pros of all-rounder tools

 The main advantage of these tools is they’re quick and easy to use, and are often free.